-If you have printed Y for yes at J, include an MCS at the end of this return.
-For more information on how to complete item 7, see the Superannuation member contribution statement (MCS) instruction guide, available on our website.
+If you have printed Y for yes at J, include member contribution reporting at the end of this fund return.
+For more information on how to complete item 7, see the Member contribution statement (MCS) instruction guide, available on our website.